CiscoSE/ISE-TACACS_Accounting-to-ServiceNOW/README.md

 # ISE/TACACS Accounting to ServiceNOW Change

 ## Motivation
-The motivation for this code is to solve a need for folks who would like to automate a change management ticket into ServiceNOW when network administrators work on the company devices.
-There are a couple of ways to solve this but I decided to use syslog into Logstash, which allows for some transforms during the Logstash process.
+The motivation for this code is to solve a need for organizations who would like to automatically create a change management ticket into ServiceNOW whenever a network administrator works on their company devices.
+There are a couple of ways to solve this but I decided to use Logstash, which allows for flexibilities from transforms during the Logstash process.

 ## Prerequisites
 1. ISE 2.4 (2.2 and 2.3 should work but wasn't tested during the build)
 2. Workload capable of running Logstash.
 (Tested on EC2 in AWS)
-3. ServiceNOW account with a service account capable of creating Change Management tickets
+3. ServiceNOW account with an account capable of creating Change Management tickets

 ### Step 1 - Install logstash
 ```